silvacms/silva.app.redirectlink/README.txt

 You can keep moving and renaming content items as many times you wish.
 The redirect link will keep tracking the content each time it moves using intids.

+For previous version of Silva, look at previous version of ``silva.app.redirectlink``.

 Code repository
 ===============